drupalprojects/media/README.txt

 CONFIGURATION
 -------------------------------------------------------
+ 1. Grant "administer resources" permission to users that will be uploading or browsing resources
- 1. Go to admin > content > media
+ 2. Go to admin > content > media > global
- 2. Configure settings per content type.
-Each field in a node can have options for what resources and formatters are available to it.
+ 3. Global and Default Media Settings, which would normally be enabled everywhere (will only be available for users with the administer resources permission and in content types with appropriate fields).
+ 4. Configure settings per content type if needed.

 DEVELOPERS